holepunchto/pear-docs/hp-docs/quick-start.md

 ### Hyperswarm: Connecting to Many Peers by Topic

 In the above example, two peers connected directly using the first peer's public key.
-The frequent use of Hyperswarm is to discover peers swarming a common topic, and connect to as many of them as possible.
+Hyperswarm helps to discover peers swarming a common topic, and connect to as many of them as possible.
 This will become clearer in the Hypercore example, but it's the best way to distribute peer-to-peer data structures.

 The [Hyperswarm](building-blocks/hyperswarm.md) module provides a higher-level interface over the underlying DHT, abstracting away the mechanics of establishing and maintaining connections.
 Instead, 'join' topics, and the swarm discovers peers automatically.
 It also handles reconnections in the event of failures.

-In the previous example, to explicitly indicate which peer was the server and which was the client, create two peers, have them join a common topic, and let the swarm deal with connections.
+In the previous example, we needed to explicitly indicate which peer was the server and which was the client.
+By using Hyperswarm, we create two peers, have them join a common topic, and let the swarm deal with connections.

 This example consists of a single file, `peer.mjs`.
 In one terminal, type `node peer.mjs`, it will display the topic.
 Copy/paste that topic into N additional terminals with `node peer.mjs (topic)`.
 Each peer will log information about the other connected peers.

-Start typing into any terminal anything, and it will be broadcast to all connected peers!
+Start typing into any terminal, and it will be broadcast to all connected peers!